How to Get a Pest Control Technician License in Virginia

 How Virginia Compares

-Virginia requires 0 hours of pre-license education for pest control technicians.
+Virginia does not require any pre-license education hours.
 The average total cost in Virginia is around $1,300, compared to the national average of $1,290.

 How Much Does a Pest Control Technician License Cost in Virginia?